MilkeeyCat/meraki/README.md

 # Meraki

-It's like if C and Rust had a love child and was ashamed of it
+This language feels and looks like if C and Rust had a baby and they were ashamed of it.

-## Rough syntax ideas
+## Implemented features

 ### Data Types
 - usize